 Sulfate-bearing seepage from the tailing impoundment infiltrates into the underlying basin fill, mixes with groundwater recharge by surface infiltration and groundwater inflow from the upgradient bedrock, and flows eastward.
 Sulfate-bearing seepage is intercepted through groundwater pumping within the interceptor wellfield.
 Current pumping at the southern portion of the interceptor wellfield effectively captures most of the sulfate-bearing seepage in the area.
-Capture of sulfate-bearing seepage by the northern portion of the interceptor wellfield is currently incomplete (M&A, 2007), an issue that is being addressed by the FFS (HGC, 2007d).
-Impacted groundwater that is not intercepted at the wellfield or that has already moved downgradient of the interceptor wellfield flows north-northeasterly as it enters the northerly Aquifer Characterization Report G:/783000/REPORTS\ACR\Aquifer Characterization Rpt.doc December 28, 2007 flowing regional groundwater system in the basin fill aquifer near Green Valley (Section 2.2.2.3, Figure 5).
-The sharp north-south orientation of the eastern plume boundary (Figure 4) is due to the northward groundwater flow that occurs as the hydraulic gradient becomes northerly and groundwater from the PDSTI area mixes with regional groundwater flow in the central part of the basin.
+This, along with the strong northward hydraulic gradient of the basin fill aquifer near Green Valley, has limited the eastward migration of the southeast portion of the sulfate plume.
+In contrast, capture of sulfate-bearing seepage by the northern portion of the interceptor wellfield is currently incomplete (M&A, 2007), an issue that is being addressed by the FFS (HGC, 2007d).
+Impacted groundwater that is not intercepted at the wellfield or that has already moved downgradient of the interceptor wellfield flows north-northeasterly as it enters the northerly flowing regional groundwater system in the basin fill aquifer near Green Valley (Section 2.2.2.3, Figure 5).
+The north-south orientation of the eastern plume boundary (Figure 4) is due to the northward groundwater flow that occurs as the hydraulic gradient becomes northerly and groundwater from the PDSTI area mixes with regional groundwater flow in the central part of the basin.

 In addition to regional hydrologic conditions, groundwater flow and sulfate transport can be influenced by local sites of groundwater pumping and recharge.
 For example, pumping at a well in the immediate vicinity of the plume margin can induce hydraulic gradients that cause the plume to migrate toward the well.
-This can be seen in sulfate concentration data for well ESP-1, which increased when the well was pumped for several months and decreased when pumping ceased (see data for ESP-1 Table B.2 in Appendix B, pumping at ESP-1 was reduced in the second quarter of 2007 and stopped in the third quarter 2007).
+This can be seen in sulfate concentration data for well ESP-1, which increased when the well was pumped for several months and decreased when pumping ceased (see data for ESP-1 Table B.2 in Appendix B; pumping at ESP-1 was reduced in the second quarter of 2007 and stopped in the third quarter 2007).
 Collectively, groundwater pumping at wells outside of the plume and recharge along the Santa Cruz River due to stream channel infiltration or groundwater recharge projects can influence the migration and location of the sulfate plume, but the degree of influence will depend on the location, magnitude, and duration of pumping or recharge.